HL7/davinci-deqm/source/pages/indv-reporting.md

 an individual calculation, the MeasureReport SHALL have a MeasureReport.type code of \"individual\" and SHALL have a reference to a patient that is the subject of the report.
-In addition, the result SHOULD include a reference to a Bundle containing the patient-specific resources that were used to calculate the result.
+In addition, the result SHOULD include a references to the patient-specific resources that were used to calculate the result.

 ### Relationship between QI Core, DEQM, and CQMs
 {:.no_toc}

 As described in the Quality Measurement Standards Landscape section of this implementation guide, QI Core IG defines a set of FHIR profiles with extensions and bindings needed to create interoperable, quality-focused applications.
 For implementers that are familiar with the previous generation of standards that supports individual reporting---Quality Data Model (QDM), Clinical Quality Language (CQL), and the Quality Reporting Document Architecture Category I (QRDA Category I), QI Core profiles are equivalent to the Quality Data Model (QDM) that is used in the QDM-CQL-QRDA paradigm.
 The use of [DEQM Individual MeasureReport Profile](http://build.fhir.org/ig/HL7/davinci-deqm/StructureDefinition-datax-measurereport-deqm.html), along with relevant QI Core profiles, results in a bundle containing CQM information and detailed patient data to support calculations of those CQMs.
 This could be considered as similar to QRDA Category I in the QDM-CQL-QRDA paradigm that provides a framework, guidance, and necessary operations to support exchange of individual patient level quality report.

-## QI Core Based DEQM Individual Report Construction Rules
+## Constructing an Individual Report

-### How many DEQM Individual MeasureReport Should be Created?
-{:.no_toc}
-TODO

 ### Generate a DEQM Individual MeasureReport for Which Patients
 {:.no_toc}